dan pearson

 2005

-Commissioned to work on the first Maggie's Cancer Caring Centre in London
+Landscape design for the first Maggie's Cancer Caring Centre in west London

 2005

-Designs a roof terrace for the new Evelina Children's Hospital in London
+Roof terrace for the new Evelina Children's Hospital, London

 2005